the-artinet-project/artinet-sdk/README.md

 npx @artinet/create-quick-agent@latest
 ```

-Its got [serveral template projects](https://github.com/the-artinet-project/create-quick-agent) that you can use to get started building agents today.
+It has [serveral template projects](https://github.com/the-artinet-project/create-quick-agent) that you can use to get started building agents today.

 ## Table of Contents
 - [artinet SDK](#artinet-sdk)